Ramenisneat/Community-post-images-scraper/README.md

 ### **Usage**

-You will need to have to get selenium for python and all other needed libraries should be default.
+You will need to have to get selenium for python and the chromium webdriver.
+Chromedriver is usaullys stored in `/usr/lib/chromium/chromedriver all other needed libraries should be default.

 Make a `.env` that follows the provided `.env.example`. `CHANNEL` is obviously the channel name and `FOLDER` is the folder the script needs to create and use; can be expressed as a full path.